majaalin/lingon/README.md

 ```
 npm run start
 ```
 4. Download the Expo app from the App store.
-Then, use your camera to start the app.
+Then scan the QR code using your camera to start the app.

 ### Authors
 - Terese Thulin